ishaanshah/GSoC-Proposal/Proposal.md

 - Accousticness

 ### Storing data in ListenBrainz Server
-As this data will be calculated only once per week, it has to be stored in ListenBrainz Server.
+As the data required will be calculated in batches, it has to be stored in ListenBrainz Server so that it can be served to the user when required.
 This can be done by creating a table in `Postgress SQL` with the following schema -
 |     Column    |         Type         |   Nullable   |
 |:-------------:|:--------------------:|:------------:|
 | user_name     | string               | not nullable |